 Break Out of that Fitness Rut with These 5 Novel Workouts

-If the New Year includes plans for a new, fitter you, consider giving the workout routine a kinetic jolt with something a little different.
+If the this spring includes plans for a new, fitter you, consider giving the workout routine a kinetic jolt with something a little different.
 Fitness experts seem to universally agree that it does a body good to shake up your routine with some results driven muscle confusion.

 These cutting-edge, body-sculpting options fall into the category of innovative and a little off the treadmill path and may help you break out of a workout rut—or just get moving!

 Check these new and unusual workouts at your favorite gym or fitness studio or ask about what’s new on their schedule:

 Like so many fitness trends, Piloxing, which combines core-toning Pilate’s moves with cardio-strengthening boxing moves, has its roots in Hollywood culture Hybrid Piloxing is the brainchild of Swedish dancer and celebrity trainer Viveca Jensen.
 Locally, you can check out a morning or evening class at Bodywise by Betty in Stamford, at Flair Fitness in Darien and through the recreation departments in Darien in Stamford.